nakjun/nakjun/README.md

 # 👋 Hello, I'm Nak-Jun Sung

 I'm a software engineer and researcher with a passion for developing AI, Computer Graphics, Physically-based Simulation.
-Currently, I'm working at the Research Institute, National Cancer Center, Goyang, Republic of Korea. (njsung@ncc.re.kr)
+Currently, I'm working at the Hanshin University as a Assistant Professor.

 ## 🎓 Education
 - **Ph.D. in Software Convergence (Computer Graphics)**, Soonchunhyang University, Mar 2018 – Aug 2024